build-on-aws/langchain-embeddings/README.md

 By completing this project, you'll know how to:
 - Process and analyze text documents using Amazon Titan Embeddings
-- Generate embeddings for images and enable visual search
+- Generate embeddings for images and create visual search capabilities
 - Extract insights from videos using Amazon Nova models
 - Create semantic chunks from content using LangChain
 - Build vector databases with FAISS and Aurora PostgreSQL
 - Deploy serverless functions for content processing
 - Implement multimodal search capabilities

-Get ready to unlock the power of multi-modal search and unlock new possibilities in my apps!
+Unlock the power of multimodal search and discover new possibilities in your applications!

 ## Jupyter notebooks
 ![Diagram](imagens/part_1.jpg)

 **Requirements**:
-- Install boto3 - This is the [AWS SDK for Python ](https://docs.aws.amazon.com/AmazonS3/latest/userguide/UsingTheBotoAPI.html)that allows interacting with AWS services.
+- Install boto3 - This is the [AWS SDK for Python](https://docs.aws.amazon.com/AmazonS3/latest/userguide/UsingTheBotoAPI.html) that you can use to interact with AWS services.
 Install with `pip install boto3`.
 - [Configure AWS credentials](https://docs.aws.amazon.com/braket/latest/developerguide/braket-using-boto3.html) - Boto3 needs credentials to make API calls to AWS.
 - Install [Langchain](https://python.langchain.com/docs/get_started/introduction), a framework for developing applications powered by large language models (LLMs).
 Install with `pip install langchain`.